 Documenting animals in the wild

-Already a project volunteer?
-Visit our Volunteer Resource Page.
+- Already a project volunteer?
+Visit our Volunteer Resource Page

 The landscape of monitoring

-We monitor in remote habitats from the North Cascades to the Paysaten Wilderness to the Gifford Pinchot National Forest, and on the lands near Interstate 90 just east of Snoqualmie Pass where the highway is being updated to include wildlife crossing structures.
+We monitor in remote habitats from North Cascades National Park to the Paysaten Wilderness to the Gifford Pinchot National Forest, and on the lands near Interstate 90 just east of Snoqualmie Pass where the highway is being updated to include new wildlife crossing structures.

-Wildlife Monitoring Background
+Citizen Wildlife Monitoring Project background

 Spring through fall, we place motion-triggered remote cameras in wild locations to capture photos and document wildlife presence.
 And in winter, we continue with a more limited set of cameras in the snow while finding and following animal tracks to document wildlife travel patterns in the I-90 corridor.

 In 2008, our volunteer-operated cameras documented the first wild wolf pups born in Washington, bringing to light the natural return of wolves to Washington for the first time in nearly 80 years.
 In 2011, our teams documented a new wolf pack in the Teanaway, just 90 miles east of Seattle.

 In 2012, we helped documented the recovery of wolverines north and east of Stevens Pass near Leavenworth.
 Our cameras continue to be an important part of inter-agency and inter-organizational efforts to monitor the return of wolverines to the Cascade Mountains.